gomaaz/gitCommands/README.md

 # Basic Git Commands

 Welcome!
 I created a simple video playlist on how to use Git & Github.com [here](https://www.youtube.com/playlist?list=PLPXsMt57rLtgpwFBqZq4QKxrD9Hhc_8L4&action_edit=1)
+### ONLY A TEST
 ### Creating a repository online for the <b>1st time</b>!
 ``` sh
 # navigated into your folder you want to put on Github